Foster practical confidence and competence in your staff to honour the diversity in groups and harness the wisdom it offers.

 Provided: Delightful lunch, morning and afternoon tea are available.
 We provide all workshop materials and comprehensive resource: Diversity and Power Skills Training booklet

-Optional venue: Groupwork Institute Training Rooms in Thornbury (Melbourne inner north) or other suitable workshop space of your choice
+Optional venue: Groupwork Centre Training Rooms in Thornbury (Melbourne inner north) or other suitable workshop space of your choice

 Parking: Ample street parking available